-What's the difference in the treatment of "district" officers under the resign-to-run law and the dual officeholding constitutional provision?

-The Attorney General has opined that district offices are not within the purview of the dual office-holding provisions of the Constitution.
+Florida Department of State Page 3 of 4

+- cannot determine whether the contents of the qualifying papers are accurate. (s.
+99.061(7)(c), F. S.) It takes a court order to remove the person's name from the ballot. - Notwithstanding the above, an officer who qualifies for federal public office who fails to submit a resignation pursuant to the resign-to-run law will result in an automatic irrevocable resignation, effective immediately, from the office he or she presently holds. (s.
+99.012(4)(f)1.
+F.S.)
+The Department of State is required to notify the Governor and the appropriate qualifying officer or appointing authority of the automatic resignation. (s.
+99.012(4)(f)2., F.S.) - What's the difference in the treatment of "district" officers under the resign-to-run law and the dual office-holding constitutional provision? - The Attorney General has opined that district offices are not within the purview of the dual office-holding provisions of the Constitution.
 However, district offices, by express statutory provision, are subject to the provisions of the "resign-to-run" law.
 For example, an elected state or county officer may be appointed also to a district office.
-However, if the state or county officer later seeks reelection to the state or county office while occupying the district office, he or she would have to submit a resignation under the "resign-to-run" law from the district office before qualifying and running for reelection if the terms of office overlap, unless the district office consists of being a member on an appointed board or authority and the county or state officer receives no salary for being on the board or authority.

-How does the "resign-to-run" law relate to the federal "Hatch Act?"

-- The state resign-to-run law is entirely separate from the federal "Hatch Act."
-(5 U.S.C. §§ 1501- 1508). - The federal Hatch Act applies to executive branch state and local employees who are principally employed in connection with programs financed in whole or in part by loans or grants made by the United States or a federal agency.
+However, if the state or county officer later seeks reelection to the state or county office while occupying the district office, he or she would have to submit a resignation under the "resign-to-run" law from the district office before qualifying and running for reelection if the terms of office overlap, unless the district office consists of being a member on an appointed board or authority and the county or state officer receives no salary for being on the board or authority. - How does the "resign-to-run" law relate to the federal "Hatch Act?" - The state resign-to-run law is entirely separate from the federal "Hatch Act."
+(5 U.S.C. §§ 1501- 1508) - The federal Hatch Act applies to executive branch state and local employees who are principally employed in connection with programs financed in whole or in part by loans or grants made by the United States or a federal agency.
 The Act prohibits a state, county, or municipal employee from being a candidate for public office in a partisan election if the employee's salary is completely funded with federal dollars.
 It is only when the covered employee's entire salary is paid from federal funds that the employee would have to resign under the Hatch Act before becoming a candidate for partisan office.
 See 5 U.S.C. § 1502 (Hatch Act Modernization Act of 2012 (eff.
-1.27.2013).

-- Governors, Lieutenant Governors, mayors, elected heads of executive departments, and individuals holding elective office are specifically exempt from the Hatch Act prohibition against being a candidate for public office. - A partisan election means one in which any candidate will be listed on the ballot as a candidate for a political party. - o Additionally, an employee's conduct is also subject to the laws of the state and the regulations of the employing agency, so the employee should check with his or her supervisor, personnel office, or the agency's general counsel to determine what state or local law or agency rules or policies may apply regarding the employee's political activities. - o For questions or requests for advisory opinions about the Hatch Act and how it may affect an employee who seeks to run for office, the employee should contact:
+1.27.2013). - Governors, Lieutenant Governors, mayors, elected heads of executive departments, and individuals holding elective office are specifically exempt from the Hatch Act prohibition against being a candidate for public office. - A partisan election means one in which any candidate will be listed on the ballot as a candidate for a political party. - Additionally, an employee's conduct is also subject to the state and local laws and the regulations of the employing agency.
+Therefore, the employee should check with his or her supervisor, personnel office, or the agency's general counsel to determine what state or local law or agency rules or policies may apply regarding the employee's political activities. - Who to contact for questions or requests for advisory opinions on Hatch Act or Resign-to-Run law: